Presidency of Franklin D. Roosevelt (1941–1945): Domestic legislation

+Congress and Roosevelt took steps to adjust the Thanksgiving Holiday during the month of November.
+They wanted to increase the number of Christmas holiday shopping days during December and November to reduce the number of people shopping at the stores at the same time.
+Many governors refused to follow the new designated Thanksgiving date.
+President Roosevelt eventually signed the new date into law on December 20, 1941.
+The new date has been the 4th Thursday of November since 1942.
+For a short time, some states observed both the 5th Thursday and 4th Thursday of November as the Thanksgiving Holiday.

 Roosevelt's 1944 State of the Union Address advocated a set of basic economic rights Roosevelt dubbed as the Second Bill of Rights.
 In the most ambitious domestic proposal of the era, veterans groups led by the American Legion secured the G.I.
 Bill, which created a massive benefits program for almost all men and women who served.
 Roosevelt had wanted a narrower bill focused more on poor people, but he was out-maneuvered by those on both his right and his left who, each for their own reasons, favored a blanket approach.
 Comprehensive coverage, regardless of income or combat experience, would avoid the prolonged disputes in the 1920s and 1930s over the aid to veterans.
 Benefits included a year of unemployment pay at $20 a week, tuition and living expense to attend high school or college, and low-cost loans to buy a home, farm or business.
 Of the fifteen million Americans who served in World War II, more than half would benefit from the educational opportunities provided for in the G.I.
 Bill.